OlivierLD/node.pi/node-red/README.md

 I dropped those in the directory `/usr/local/lib/node_modules/node-red/nodes/`.

-If a node requires an external library (like `n-readlines`), the `npm install` command needs to be run from `/usr/local/lib/node_modules/node-red`:
+If a node requires an external library (like `n-readlines`), the `npm install` command needs to be run from `/usr/local/lib/node_modules/node-red` (or wherever node-red is installed, like `/usr/lib/node_modules/node-red` on the last (March 2017) Pixel image:
 ```bash
  $> [sudo] npm install n-readlines
 ```

 ### How to use your own libraries in a function
-In case you want to call your own code from a Node-Red function, like in
+In case you want to call your own code from a Node-RED function, like in
 ```javascript
  var parser = context.global.NMEAParser;
  if (parser !== undefined) {